Yesvantpur–Bikaner Express: Coaches

 As is customary with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.

 Service

-The 16587 Yesvantpur Junction–Bikaner Junction Express covers the distance of 2442 km in 50 hours 10 mins (49 km/hr) & in 53 hours 05 mins as the 16588 Bikaner Junction–Yesvantpur Junction Express (46 km/hr).
+The 16587 Yesvantpur Junction–Bikaner Junction Express covers the distance of 2442 km in 50 hours 10 mins (49 km/h) and in 53 hours 05 mins as the 16588 Bikaner Junction–Yesvantpur Junction Express (46 km/h).

 As the average speed of the train is lower than 55 km/h, as per railway rules, its fare doesn't includes a Superfast surcharge.

 Routing

 The 16587 / 88 Yesvantpur Junction–Bikaner Junction Express runs from Yesvantpur Junction via Arsikere Junction, Hubli Junction, Davangere, Gadag Junction, Bijapur, Solapur, Pune Junction, Kalyan Junction, Vasai Road, Surat, Vadodara Junction, Ahmedabad Junction, Marwar Junction, Luni Junction, Jodhpur Junction to Bikaner Junction.

 Traction

-As the route is going to be electrified, a Krishnarajapuram-based WDP-4 / WDP-4B / WDP-4D diesel locomotive pulls the train to its destination.